itsmartinwho/foresight-cdss-mvp/docs/frontend-styling-guide.md

 ## Icon Library

-The application now uses Phosphor Icons (`phosphor-react`) for all iconography.
-Icons should be imported from `phosphor-react` and aliased if necessary to maintain existing usage names.
+The application now uses Phosphor Icons (`@phosphor-icons/react`) for all iconography.
+Icons should be imported from `@phosphor-icons/react` and aliased if necessary to maintain existing usage names.
 For example:

 ```tsx
 import { MagnifyingGlass as Search, House as Home } from '@phosphor-icons/react';
 ```

-Avoid using `lucide-react`, as it has been replaced by `phosphor-react`.
+Avoid using `lucide-react`, as it has been replaced by `@phosphor-icons/react`.

 ## Core Principle